tamberg/fhnw-idb/data-acquisition/Python/dht/README.md

     ...
     ```

-2. Check that the library `seeed-python-dht` is installed on your Raspberry Pi, with
+2. Check that the library `seeed-python-dht` is installed on your Raspberry Pi, with:
-   if not (pip3 install seeed-python-dht):

     ```shell
     $ pip3 show seeed-python-dht